PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   to a complete indexed topology/layout/constant transaction;
 - `c7496639` moves its dual-consumer post-Transpose plus side-Squeeze tail to the same indexed owner with a transactional local compatibility adapter;
-- the current checkpoint moves the Squeeze/unary/Reshape tail to the same indexed owner with a transactional second-Reshape constant and output-name rewrite.
+- `50278afa` moves the Squeeze/unary/Reshape tail to the same indexed owner with a transactional second-Reshape constant and output-name rewrite;
+- the current checkpoint moves the residual-ADD/Reshape tail, its residual source bridges, and its fan-out adapter to the indexed owner, then removes the legacy mutator from the compatibility dispatcher.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain